Amelia Island and its historic town of Fernandina Beach would be a superb destination if only for the walkable downtown and Victorian architecture.

 Timucuan Preserve: Timucuan Ecological and Historic Preserve is a national park.
 It is 46,000 acres of salt marshes, coastal dunes, and hardwood hammocks, but it also preserves fascinating Florida history, including a re-creation of Fort Caroline, built by the French.
 More about the Timucuan Preserve from Florida Rambler.

 Big Talbot State Park.
 This is one of the region’s eight state parks.
 Like all areas along this coast, it has great beaches.
 One of the most picturesque beaches is Boneyard Beach.
 It’s located via a short, attractive hiking trail below a lovely shaded picnic area called the Bluffs.
 The beach is famous for the white salt-washed skeletons of live oak and cedar trees that fell onto the beach because of erosion.
 Photographers love it.
-More on Big Talbot Island State Park.
+More on Big Talbot Island State Park from Florida Rambler.

 Little Talbot Island State Park.
 This is one of the few remaining undeveloped barrier islands in Florida.
 It has five miles of white sand beaches, but also maritime forests, dunes and salt marshes.
 You can bike on the beach here and even rent bikes at the ranger station.
 Little Talbot has highly sought after beach-area campsites.